Skip to Main Content

 Do you have specialized wildlife crews?

-Yes, we work with experienced wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
-Our specialists work regularly across the Amazon, Pantanal, and Atlantic Forest with international natural history broadcasters.
+Yes, we work with skilled wildlife cinematographers who specialize in patient, ethical filming that captures natural behavior.
+Our pros work often across the Amazon, Pantanal, and Atlantic Forest with global natural history TV networks.

 What about permits for protected species?

-We assist with all necessary permits for filming protected species and in protected areas.
-This includes coordination with ICMBio for federal conservation units, IBAMA for environmental clearances, and ANCINE for international production support.
+We help with all needed permits for filming covered species and in covered areas.
+This has planning with ICMBio for federal conservation units, IBAMA for site-level clearances, and ANCINE for global shoots support.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI, and Sony cameras in underwater housings.
-Our divers are experienced at Fernando de Noronha, Abrolhos, and Arraial do Cabo, working safely with turtles, dolphins, and pelagic species.
+Here is how the picture comes together.
+Yes, we give pro dive shooting with RED, ARRI, and Sony cameras in underwater housings.
+Our divers are skilled at Fernando de Noronha, Abrolhos, and Arraial do Cabo, working safely with turtles, dolphins, and pelagic species.

 What's the best season for wildlife filming?